ianobermiller/letkidstravel/posts/ephesus/index.md

 ---
-city: "Ephesus"
+city: 'Ephesus'
-country: "Turkey"
+country: 'Turkey'
-date: "2014-10-03"
+date: '2014-10-03'
 tags:
-  - "ephesus"
+  - 'ephesus'
-  - "ruins"
+  - 'ruins'
-  - "selcuk"
+  - 'selcuk'
-  - "turkey"
+  - 'turkey'
-thumbnail: "images/10256817_10100598792147734_5364762393236696108_n.jpeg"
+thumbnail: 'images/10256817_10100598792147734_5364762393236696108_n.jpeg'
 ---

 This is the part of our journey that I was looking forward to the most.
 The ruins of Ancient Ephesus have been a dream of mine to visit (yes, I am a total history nerd).
-To start this leg of our journey we flew from [Cappadocia](http://youngmodernmama.com/2014/09/traveling-abroad-cappadocia/ "Traveling Abroad: Cappadocia") to Izmir and then took an hour train ride to the town of Selcuk which lies a short distance away from the ruins.
+To start this leg of our journey we flew from [Cappadocia](http://youngmodernmama.com/2014/09/traveling-abroad-cappadocia/ 'Traveling Abroad: Cappadocia') to Izmir and then took an hour train ride to the town of Selcuk which lies a short distance away from the ruins.

 ![Wells the statue](images/10334428_10100598793275474_709801155630195995_n.jpeg)